diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 ### Rust Enum: ProtocolType

-Diesel needs a wrapper struct to store a custom Enum in Postgres, so let’s add one:
+Diesel needs a zero sized SQL type struct to represent a custom Enum in Postgres, so let’s add one:

 ```rust
 #[derive(SqlType)]